Initial Semantics for Reduction Rules: Introduction

-This category has an initial object (cf.\ \autoref{lem:init_no_eqs_typed}), which integrates the types and terms freely generated by $(S,\Sigma)$.
+This category has an initial object (cf.\ Lemma\ \ref{lem:init_no_eqs_typed}), which integrates the types and terms freely generated by $(S,\Sigma)$.
 We call this object the \emph{(pure) syntax associated to $(S,\Sigma)$}.
-As mentioned above, we use the term ``pure'' to distinguish this initial object from the initial object associated to a \emph{2--signature}, which gives an analogous characterization of syntax \emph{with reduction rules} (cf.\ below).
+As mentioned above, we use the term \enquote{pure} to distinguish this initial object from the initial object associated to a \emph{2--signature}, which gives an analogous characterization of syntax \emph{with reduction rules} (cf.\ below).

-Initiality for pure syntax is actually a consequence of a related initiality theorem proved in another work \parencite{ahrens_ext_init}: in that work, we associate, to any signature $(S,\Sigma)$, a category $\Rep(S,\Sigma)$ of models of $(S,\Sigma)$, where a model is built from a (traditional) monad over $\TS{T}$ instead of a relative monad as above.
-We connect the corresponding categories by exhibiting a pair of adjoint functors (cf.\ \autoref{lem:init_no_eqs_typed}) between our category $\Rep^{\Delta}(S,\Sigma)$ of representations of $(S,\Sigma)$ and that of \textcite{ahrens_ext_init},
+Initiality for pure syntax is actually a consequence of a related initiality theorem proved in another work \cite{ahrens_ext_init}: in that work, we associate, to any signature $(S,\Sigma)$, a category $\Rep(S,\Sigma)$ of models of $(S,\Sigma)$, where a model is built from a traditional monad on (families of) sets instead of a relative monad as above.
+We connect the corresponding categories by exhibiting a pair of adjoint functors (cf.\ Lemma\ \ref{lem:init_no_eqs_typed}) between the category $\Rep^{\Delta}(S,\Sigma)$ of models of $(S,\Sigma)$ and the category $\Rep(S,\Sigma)$,

 We thus obtain an initial object in our category $\Rep^{\Delta}(S,\Sigma)$ using the fact that left adjoints are co\-con\-tin\-uous: the image under the functor $\Delta_* : \Rep(S,\Sigma) \to \Rep^{\Delta}(S,\Sigma)$ of the initial object in the category $\Rep(S,\Sigma)$ is initial in $\Rep^{\Delta}(S,\Sigma)$.